jhupiterz/workshops/README.md

 Then move on to the `Challenge.ipynb`.
 This is a notebook I've pre-written to take you through the basic concepts mentionned in the slides.
 Try answering all the questions till the end.

-Once you've finished the `Python basics` learning and practice material, you can dive into the `Data visualization` workshop, following the same workflow. the `Challenge.ipynb` notebook, can only be done
+Once you've finished the `Python basics` learning and practice material, you can dive into the `Data visualization` workshop, following the same workflow.
+The `Challenge.ipynb` notebook can only be completed if you have access to the `exoplanet.csv` dataset so make sure to upload it into the JupyterLab workspace too.

+Have fun!